csci104/site/labs/lab7/index.md

 The lecture slides on backtracking has the solution code for N-Queens and a general outline for the Soduku solver (which you will implement today).
 You could access the slides [here](https://ee.usc.edu/~redekopp/cs104/slides/L12_BacktrackingSearch.pdf).
+The code is accessible [here](assets/resources.zip), as well as on Codio.

 ### 0 - N-Queens